achmadAt/imface/README.md

 https://github.com/serengil/deepface

-because the program not deployed in pypi yet you can copy the project using git and use pip to install
+how to install
 ```
-pip install .
+pip install imface
 ```

 to uninstall